deepsquare-io/ClusterFactory/web/docs/main-concepts/02-core-network/03-traefik.md

 The reason we are not using NGINX Ingress Controller is quite simple.
 Thanks to the `IngressRoute` custom resource definition, we can practically do everything, including TCP and UDP routing.

-Traefik has also a Dashboard which simply make an experience more friendly.
+Traefik has also a Dashboard which simply makes an experience more friendly.

-Traefik is obviously not the stardard solution, so feel free change the main Ingress!
+Traefik is not the standard solution, so feel free to change the main Ingress!

 A comparison made by Flant Staff can help you decide: